wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 = Multi-Site Security =
 * Wordfence Security for multi-site also scans all posts and comments across all blogs from one admin panel.
 * WordPress Multi-Site (or WordPress MU in the older parlance) compatible.

-= Caching Features =
-* Includes Falcon Engine, the fastest WordPress caching engine available today.
-Falcon is faster because it reduces your web server disk and database activity to a minimum.
-* Wordfence includes two caching modes for compatability and has cache management features like the ability to clear the cache and monitor cache usage.

 = IPv6 Compatible =
 * Fully IPv6 compatible including all whois lookup, location, blocking and security functions.